Twitter lets users stream music, audio via SoundCloud tie-up

-SAN FRANCISCO (Reuters) - Twitter Inc (TWTR.N) will allow users to play podcasts, music and other audio clips direct from their timelines, or message feeds, via a new feature designed in partnership with Berlin-based audio-streaming service SoundCloud.
+SAN FRANCISCO, Oct 16 (Reuters) - Twitter Inc will allow users to play podcasts, music and other audio clips direct from their timelines, or message feeds, via a new feature designed in partnership with Berlin-based audio-streaming service SoundCloud.

 The online messaging service introduced on Thursday what it called “Audio Card,” through which users can listen to a variety of content whilst browsing their timelines.